 In addition, on May 16, 2003, United and its related entities sought and obtained an order (the "Foreign Recognition Order") from the Ontario Superior Court of Justice (the "Superior Court") under the Companies' Creditors Arrangement Act ("CCAA") that, among other things: (i) recognized United's Chapter 11 bankruptcy proceedings in Canada; (ii) stayed all Claims against United in Canada; and (iii) directed all Canadian Creditors and claimants to file any Claims that they may have against the Debtors in their Chapter 11 Cases by no later than June 23, 2003 (the "Canadian Bar Date").
 The Superior Court has periodically extended the Foreign Recognition Order, which still remains in effect.
-Most recently, on June 7, 2005, the Superior Court extended the Foreign Recognition Order through September 16, 2005.
+Most recently, on September 15, 2005, the Superior Court extended the Foreign Recognition Order through January 13, 2006.
+Upon Confirmation of the Plan, the Debtors will file a motion for a final order with the Superior Court which would seek: (i) recognition and enforcement of the Confirmation Order by all courts within Canada's Jurisdiction; and (ii) termination of the CCAA proceedings in the Superior Court.
 The Debtors reserve all rights, claims, and defense with respect to this litigation.